DeclanChidlow/vale.rocks/src/posts/ai-is-stifling-tech-adoption.md

 That is assuming that a specific framework or toolset hasn't already been chosen by the user specifically because they have heard or experienced it being best handled by AI models.
 Also, while this very much applies to larger technical choices, such as what framework or general tooling a project may choose, it also trickles down into smaller decisions, such as what libraries or modules they may import.

-I think it is evident that AI models are influencing technology, and that the technologies currently in use -- especially those that reached popularity before November 2022, when ChatGPT was released, or that are otherwise in current data sets -- will be around for a long time to come, and that AI models' preferential treatment of them will expand their adoption and lifespan.
+I think it is evident that AI models are influencing technology and that the technologies currently in use -- especially those that reached popularity before November 2022, when ChatGPT was released, or that are otherwise in current data sets -- will be around for a long time to come, and that AI models' preferential treatment of them will expand their adoption and lifespan.

 I think it would be prudent for AI companies to provide more transparent documentation of technology biases in their models, like they disclose that their models can make mistakes.
 These models are becoming a common part of developer knowledge and decision-making, and we're letting the training and prompting decisions of OpenAI, Anthropic, etc shape the entire direction of software development.

 As for further research on this topic, if one had a collection of system prompts over time, it may be possible to compare them to download trends of specified packages and identify correlations.
-Of course, there are a lot of other influences on the download and adoption of packages, so this may prove difficult and provide data too noisy and influenced by outside variables to be unusable.
+Of course, there are a lot of other influences on the download and adoption of packages, so this may prove difficult and provide data too noisy and influenced by outside variables to be usable.

 [^1]: I have classed these as most popular based on personal observation.
 [^2]: They were also the easiest models to use and get output from thanks to their respective artifact and canvas features, which make them preferable for developers getting their start.
 These developers are also arguably the most impressionable.